ybezsonov/kro/website/docs/docs/overview.md

 In the depicted example, the **Platform Team** has created a **RG** with arbitrary name "Application Stack" that encapsulates the necessary resources, along with any additional logic, abstractions, and security best practices.
-When the RG is applied to the cluster, a new API of kind ApplicationStack is created and available for Developer to interact with.
+When the RGD is applied to the cluster, a new API of kind ApplicationStack is created and available for Developer to interact with.
 The Developers no longer need to directly manage the underlying infrastructure complexities, as the custom API handles the deployment and configuration of the required resources.